warner/python-spake2/README.md

 ## Testing

-To run the built-in test suite from a source directory, do:
+To run the built-in test suite from a source directory, for all supported python versions, do:

-    python setup.py test
+    tox

-The tests take approximately two seconds on my computer.
+On my computer, the tests take approximately two seconds (per version).

 ## History